fracaludo/RankChem/README.md

 ## 👩‍💻 Installation

 ❗ Before installing the package and all the dependencies, do not forget to create a new conda environment to prevent dependency conflicts and to keep the project isolated.
-This can be done by executing the folowing command:
+This can be done by executing the following command:

 ```bash
 conda create --name myenv python=3.10